 On the Velvet Galerie website you can find more information in their Press Release and there is PDF Press Release you can download from here.

-Coincidences always intrigue me; until this update I had heard nothing new relating to the French Futuro in several months [since 111912] and yet within the same week as I received news of this move from Ben at Velvet Galerie I also acquired an addition to my Futuro Collection - a set of three original Postcards from the 1970's showing the Futuro at La Défense in the 1970's.
-There are photos of the postcards at left and there is a little more information about them here.
+Coincidences always intrigue us; until this update we had heard nothing new relating to the French Futuro in several months (since 111912) and yet within the same week as we received news of this move from Ben at Velvet Galerie we also acquired an addition to our collection of "Things Futuro" - a set of three original Postcards from the 1970's showing the Futuro at La Défense in the 1970's.
+There are photos of the postcards below and there is a little more information about them here.

-These postcards along with the Charles Ardaillon photo shown at left do however clarify, at least to me, a little conflicting information about how long the Futuro was located outside the CNIT Building at La Défense.
-In the 111912 update on this page I referenced a pdf file which indicated that the Futuro was at that location from 1968 through 1972 but also indicated it spent 10 years as a restaurant.
-It was unclear to me if the time as a restaurant was at another location.
+These postcards along with the Charles Ardaillon photo shown below do however clarify, at least to us, a little conflicting information about how long the Futuro was located outside the CNIT Building at La Défense.
+In the 111912 update on this page we referenced a pdf file which indicated that the Futuro was at that location from 1968 through 1972 but it also indicated it spent 10 years as a restaurant.
+It was unclear to us if the time as a restaurant was at another location.
 Of the three postcards two were actually mailed; the postmark on one is obscured but one is clearly postmarked 1975.
-In addition the Charles Ardaillon seems to date from 1977.
-Combining those two pieces of evidence suggests very strongly to me that the Futuro was at La Défense at least through 1977.
+In addition the Charles Ardaillon photo seems to date from 1977.
+Combining those two pieces of evidence suggests very strongly to us that the Futuro was at La Défense at least through 1977.

-I am not sure if the relocation of the Futuro is permanent or if the Futuro will only be on display at Marché Dauphine temporarily so I am leaving the location information on this page unchanged for now; if anyone is able to add any information and in particular confirm if this is a permanent move or not that would be great.
+We are not sure if the relocation of the Futuro is permanent or if the Futuro will only be on display at Marché Dauphine temporarily so we are leaving the location information on this page unchanged for now; if anyone is able to add any information and in particular confirm if this is a permanent move or not please let us know.

 "Aujourd'hui propriété d'un collectionneur passionné, ce dernier est bien décide à lui offrir une retraite méritée."